 As our movement grew in size and scope, legislative action became a vital piece of TTG.
 While we believe firmly in the power of individual action, pushing for laws that protect the environment and personal health is essential.
 Not deterred by industry lobbyists, a group of our campaign members went to Sacramento to lobby in support of SB484, a bill requiring disclosure of hazardous ingredients by manufacturers to the Department of Public Health.
 This eleventh hour push by TTG played a key role in the CA Governor signing the bill into law.
 Subsequent lobbying highlights have included the Toxic Toys Bill, Nail Salon Worker Rights, a ban on lead from lipsticks, TSCA hearings, and the Green Chemistry Initiative, among others ranging from local to national levels.

 With our work clearly reaching outside the realm of cosmetics, into many aspects of eco responsible lifestyle, we changed our name to Teens Turning Green in 2007.
 This represents the transition, the journey to ‘green.’
-New chapters began to spring up across the country, with a stronghold in New York City that hosted numerous events, garnered widespread school participation, and received high profile media attention from the New York Times, ABC, New York Post, People Magazine, ELLE, and much more.
+New chapters began to spring up across the country, with a stronghold in New York City that hosted numerous events, garnered widespread school participation, and received high profile media attention from the New York Times, ABC, CNN, People Magazine, Seventeen, Teen Vogue, ELLE, The NY Post, and many more around the world.

 After years of people asking ‘What do I use?
 What products work?
 Where can I get them?’ – in 2007, we developed a limited collection of skin and body care products, co-branded with seven companies in which we believe.
 It hit the shelves of 270+ Whole Foods Markets all across the country to an overwhelming response, including features in Seventeen and Teen Vogue Magazine.
 Eco products that were not only by teens, for teens, but also worked well and looked, smelled, and felt fantastic!